Nominate a New U.S. Preventive Services Task Force Member

 Applicants must have the ability to work collaboratively with a team of diverse professionals who support the mission of the USPSTF.
 Applicants must have adequate time to contribute substantively to the work products of the USPSTF.

 What must a nomination include?

 Nominations may be submitted in writing or electronically, but must include:

-- The applicant's contact information, including mailing address, email address, and telephone number.
+- The applicant's contact information, including mailing address, and email address.